port

 The Grand Amphitheatre holds more than 25,000 people.
 It was here that St Paul preached to the Ephesians in the first century AD, and where rocker Elton John held an unforgettable concert 2,000 years later.

-You'll also see the Temple of Hadrian and pass the site of the Temple of Artemis -- one of the Seven Wonders of the Ancient World.
+You'll also see the Temple of Hadrian and drive past the site of the Temple of Artemis -- one of the Seven Wonders of the Ancient World.

 Visit the Terrace Houses, located opposite Hadrian's Temple.
 The wealthy and important people of Ephesus used these finely decorated houses, their mosaics and frescoes giving a true impression of the ancient lifestyle.

 On the way back to Cesme, enjoy a lunch of Turkish specialties at a weaving center.
-You will be able to enjoy an optional demonstration of carpet weaving and dyeing before returning to the port.
+You will be able to enjoy an optional demonstration of carpet weaving and dyeing or simply relax in the garden with a beverage before returning to the port.

 Please note: Tour requires two hours of walking at a slow pace, mostly downhill.
 The Terrace Houses are set on an incline and require some stair-climbing.
 Wear comfortable walking shoes.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses, wear biodegradable sunscreen.
 Bring bottled water.
 The drive to Ephesus is approximately 90 minutes each way.